Still Kool

 Still Kool is a studio album by the band Kool & the Gang, released in 2007 on New Door Records.
+The European release consists of a single disc while the US release includes a bonus disc containing five re-recordings of the band's hit singles.

 The album reached No. 31 on the US Billboard Top Soul Albums chart.
 Still Kool was certified platinum in France by the SNEP.